skywarth/annals-of-disco/it-was-written.md

  - Learn criminology
  - Public thank you page (submitting form etc.), preferably parametric
  - Use PWA
  - Devise a Method/package/library for reliably store ~~pirated~~ confiscated books, documents and articles in GitHub.
+It should have an altered hash to bypass filters and plagiarism detection.
 Then, store em?
  - Abrupt FIN protocol
  - Graceful FIN protocol
  - The raspberry pi thingy (supa fun)